vmehrotra50/gt-housing-scrape/README.md

-Scrape data from housing.gatech.edu for info on all residence halls/housing
+Scrape data from housing.gatech.edu for info on residence halls/housing